docdoku/docdoku-plm-docker/README.md

 # DocDokuPLM docker-compose

-This project aims to deploy a DocDokuPLM platform with docker-compose
+This project aims to deploy a DocDokuPLM platform with docker-compose, for debugging and development only

 ## Installation